 Numerous research teams around the world are rushing to develop a coronavirus vaccine as the disease continues to spread globally.
 Despite the fact that the world's brightest minds are involved in the case, however, a vaccine is still months away, potentially even years if there was no such commitment.

-The coronavirus epidemic, known as COVID-19, is now widespread in over 150 countries with over 180.000 confirmed cases.
-These huge numbers make it one of the worst pandemics that ever appeared on the planet.
-We are without natural immunity and with a limited understanding of how the virus survives.
+The coronavirus outbreak, known as COVID-19, is now widespread in over 150 countries with over 180.000 confirmed cases.
+These huge numbers make it one of the worst pandemics that have ever appeared on the planet.
+We are without natural immunity and with limited understanding of how the virus survives.
 For this numerous vaccine projects against coronavirus are under construction.

 How a vaccine works